 Changing a paper sales tax return for use as a final return

-You may need to correct or alter two areas when filing a final return (see illustration below for location):
+You may need to correct or alter two areas when filing a final return (see illustration below):

 - tax period dates

 - filing period indicator